supabase/vecs/docs/api.md

 ## Adapters

 Adapters are an optional feature to transform data before adding to or querying from a collection.
-Adapters make it possible to interact with a collection using only your project's native data type, rather than manually handling vectors.
+Adapters make it possible to interact with a collection using only your project's native data type (eg. just raw text), rather than manually handling vectors.

 For a complete list of available adapters, see [built-in adapters](concepts_adapters.md#built-in-adapters).